MTV 80s (United Kingdom and Ireland)

-MTV 80s is the British version of the international music TV channel MTV 80s, which began broadcasting on 31 March 2022, replacing MTV Classic.
+MTV 80s was the British version of the international music TV channel MTV 80s, which began broadcasting on 31 March 2022, replacing MTV Classic.
 It was first launched as a temporary rebrand of MTV Classic from 28 February to 31 March 2020.

 The first video to be broadcast on MTV 80s at 6 am on 31 March 2022 was The Sun Always Shines on T.V. by a-ha.

 Beginning in the first quarter of 2024, MTV 80's UK feed switched its programming to match the MTV 80's European feed, Unlike the commercial-free European feed, the UK feed includes music videos from other decades, MTV EMA, commercials and airs Teleshopping segments.

-The channel will be closing on 31 December 2025, along with MTV's other music channels.
+At 06:00 GMT on 31 December 2025, MTV 80s (alongside MTV's other music channels) closed, with its final music video being “Together in Electric Dreams” by Philip Oakey and Giorgio Moroder.